500Foods/WelcomeToTroodon/docs/level_h/KIAUH_danger.md

 ## Step 1.
 Install KIAUH

 ## Step 2.
-Use KIAHU to perform updates
+Use KIAUH to perform updates

 ## Step 3.
 Use KIAUH to install optional software